Perspective | At a quiet Senate hearing, four U.S. gymnasts made sure the truth was loud and uncomfortable

 Raisman concluded the testimony, and the senators had the floor again to make comments and pose questions.
 Unfortunately, too many of those politicians decided to keep on talking.

-With all due respect to Sen. Ted Cruz (R-Tex.), we didn’t need hear how he has two athletic daughters, or his fears over their safety.
-Neither was the apology from Sen. Sheldon Whitehouse (D-R.I.) given on behalf of all adults, necessary.
+With all due respect to Sen. Ted Cruz (R-Tex.), we didn’t need to hear how he has two athletic daughters or his fears over their safety.
+Neither was the apology from Sen. Sheldon Whitehouse (D-R.I.) given on behalf of all adults necessary.
 We needed to hear the women.
-A handful of lawmakers did ask questions, including Sen. Marsha Blackburn (R-Tenn.) and Sen. Cory Booker (D-N.J.).
+A handful of lawmakers did ask questions, including Sens.
+Marsha Blackburn (R-Tenn.) and Cory Booker (D-N.J.).
 And while in the spotlight, the quartet of survivors surrendered their own privacy to share real lessons on what trauma looks like.

 In response to Booker’s question about what the gymnasts would like America to know, Raisman turned on her microphone and dropped her heart-wrenching truth about not even having the energy to stand up in the shower in the days and months after sharing her story for the first time, instead having to sit on the floor to wash her hair.

-We’ll never see that kind of pain behind Biles’s smile on the cardboard cutout for Nabisco still displayed inside grocery stores, nor as she’s presented by the other corporate sponsors of USA Gymnastics.
+We’ll never see that kind of pain behind Biles’s smile on the cardboard cutout for Nabisco still displayed in grocery stores, nor as she’s presented by the other corporate sponsors of USA Gymnastics.
 In explicit terms, the four women at the witness table shattered the polished PR version of what we once imagined was their Olympic dream.

 They publicly recalled the worst moments of their lives at the risk of triggering pain they may need months to recover from, as Raisman achingly pointed out, because they know accountability doesn’t happen until somebody brave enough steps forward and speaks up.
 Their stories should compel senators to take action.
 And as uncomfortable as it may be to hear such raw truth, they should compel all of us to listen.